 The Office of Institutional Research (OIR), formerly known as the Center for Collaborative Research, was established as a result of a 1988 strategic planning initiative to position the then College of Allied Health as a leading college of allied health sciences in the nation.
 Its establishment was in response to a national assessment that identified the importance of developing a strong research base in the allied health professions.
-With the recent University reorganization the OIR was reorganized in 201 to continue its traditional activities, while taking on a broader role in program evaluation and outcomes assessment in the Jefferson Colleges of Biomedical Sciences, Health Professions, Nursing, Pharmacy and Population Health, and assessing campus life for all students including the Jefferson Medical College.
+With the University reorganization in 2010 the OIR was reorganized to continue its traditional activities, while taking on a broader role in program evaluation and outcomes assessment in the Jefferson Colleges of Biomedical Sciences, Health Professions, Nursing, Pharmacy and Population Health, and assessing campus life for all students including the Sidney Kimmel Medical College.

 Office of Institutional Research